Frequently Asked Questions

 The success of cryoablation depends on the ability of the cancer to be completely and accurately targeted.
 If mammograms, ultrasound, or MRI underestimates the size and location of your cancer, then parts of the cancer may remain untreated or undertreated and therefore not killed by cryoablation.
 In some cases, the doctor will arrange to have an ultrasound-visible marker inserted into the center of the cancerous area to make the area a clearer target for ultrasound-guided cryoablation, which is the preferred cryoablation approach.

-To increase the chance of complete cancer kill, the doctor will aim to cryoablate the cancerous area as well as a rim of normal tissue surrounding the cancerous area in case the cancer is actually larger than it appears on mammogram, ultrasound, or MRI.
+To increase the chance of complete cancer kill, Dr. Holmes will aim to cryoablate the cancerous area as well as a rim of normal tissue surrounding the cancerous area in case the cancer is actually larger than it appears on mammogram, ultrasound, or MRI.
 However, complete cancer kill cannot be guaranteed by cryoablation since invisible parts of the cancer may extend beyond the cryoablation area.
 If the cancerous area is not completely killed, the untreated areas might grow and spread beyond the breast.
 To reduce the risk of the cancer spreading, it is recommended that the treated breast be monitored regularly for signs of remaining or recurring cancer so that it can be detected, biopsied and treated appropriately.
 Similar to patients treated with surgery, appropriate anti-cancer medications and radiation therapy after cryoablation can also reduce the risk of recurrence in the breast and beyond.

 4. DOES CRYOABLATION ELIMINATE THE NEED FOR ANTI-CANCER MEDICATION AND/OR RADIATION?

-Cryoablation is intended to eliminate the need for surgery but it does not eliminate the need for standard treatments that are essential components of comprehensive cancer care that, when combined with cryoablation, aim to reduce the risk of cancer recurrence to a low level.
+Cryoablation is intended to eliminate the need for breast surgery but it does not eliminate the need for standard treatments that are essential components of comprehensive cancer care that, when combined with cryoablation, aim to reduce the risk of cancer recurrence to a low level.
 Depending on your age and cancer characteristics, you might be advised to receive treatments like radiation, anti-estrogen (endocrine) therapy, chemotherapy, lymph node surgery, and/or anti-HER2/neu immunotherapy.
 Anti-cancer medication are given to treat cancer cells that may have already metastasized to distant parts of the body even if there is no detectable cancer cells remaining within the body.
 Radiation is usually given after lumpectomy to treat invisible tumor cells that might be present outside the tumor.
 Even patients treated with lumpectomy or mastectomy might be advised to receive one or more of these treatments to reduce the risk of cancer recurrence in the breast area and/or elsewhere within the body.
-Your doctor should let you know which of these treatments are appropriate for your cancer and discuss the benefits and risks or each.
-You should also be advised to consult with other cancer specialists that play a role in administering these treatments.
+Dr. Holmes will let you know which of these treatments are appropriate for your cancer and discuss the benefits and risks of each.
+You will also be advised to consult with other cancer specialists that play a role in administering these treatments.